readyapi/sqldev/docs/tutorial/fastapi/teams.md

-# FastAPI Path Operations for Teams - Other Models
+# ReadyAPI Path Operations for Teams - Other Models

-Let's now update the **FastAPI** application to handle data for teams.
+Let's now update the **ReadyAPI** application to handle data for teams.

 This is very similar to the things we have done for heroes, so we will go over it quickly here.